puritanviitm/CKAD/Bootstrap a Kubernetes Cluster using Kubeadm.md

 * Launch the Instance.

 ### Task-2: Setting up Machines
+* Task 2 can be skipped if the user data has been updated as shown in Task 1
 * All steps in this task are to be performed on all the machines
 * Connect all VMs with putty.
 Switch to root.
 ```
 sudo su
 ```

 Download the script to install and configure Kubeadm using the link on all the 3 instances.
 ```
 wget https://ckad.s3.ap-northeast-1.amazonaws.com/kubeadm-setup.sh